 Rose Lanham, president for Players for Good Athlete Speakers Bureau in Atlanta, GA, which connects event planners with seasoned professional athlete speakers, says these more straightforward tools should not be overlooked.

-“If it’s not a big event, sometimes a simple option makes sense.
-You want to track your expenses, who’s in charge of what and who’s been paid,” says Lanham.
-She also suggests planners should choose tools that either are already used by their company or organization, or tools that can be integrated with an already existing CRM.
+“If you’re planning small event, sometimes a simple option makes sense.
+You want to track your expenses, who’s in charge of what jobs, and your attendees,” says Lanham.
+She also suggests planners should choose tools that either are already used by their company or organization, or tools that can be integrated with an already existing Customer Relationship Management platform (CRM).

 “It could track that these 700 people attended our event in Chicago and these 300 attended in New York.
 Now, we want to target them for our next Chicago event,” she explains.